 The Salvation Army is an integral part of the Christian Church, although distinctive in government and practice.
-The Army’s doctrine follows the mainstream of Christian belief and its articles of faith emphasise God’s saving purposes.
-Its objects are ‘the advancement of the Christian religion… of education, the relief of poverty, and other charitable objects beneficial to society or the community of mankind as a whole.’*
+The Army?s doctrine follows the mainstream of Christian belief and its articles of faith to emphasize God?s saving purposes.
+Its objects are ?the advancement of the Christian religion? of education, the relief of poverty, and other charitable objects beneficial to society or the community of mankind as a whole.?*

-Sweet Pea has been a Bozeman tradition for over 30 years.
-Activities include a Ball, Chalk on the Walk, the Bite of Bozeman, Juried Art Shows, a Parade, the Children's Run and three days of music, dance, theatre, workshops, arts & crafts and children's activities in the downtown Lindley Park.
+Sweet Pea has been a Bozeman tradition for over 35 years.
+Activities include Chalk on the Walk, the Bite of Bozeman, a Juried Art Show, a Parade, the Children's Run and three days of music, dance, theatre, workshops, arts & crafts and children's activities in the downtown Lindley Park.
 Sweet Pea is an endeared Bozeman tradition that is run by the power of community volunteers.
 Any and all proceeds from the event are given back to the community in the form of grants for the arts and art education; and for special community projects.

-Venture Church exists to help you take the next step on your spiritual journey.
+Venture Church, now located at "The Hub," exists to help you take the next steps on your spiritual journey.
 We are committed to Loving God, Loving People and Serving Others.
 We are intentional about rolling up our sleeves and being the hands and feet of Jesus in Bozeman and around the world.
-Feel free to join us Sundays at 10am at the Holiday Inn (across from Walmart).
+Feel free to join us every Sunday at 9am and 10:45am at the Hub, 2595 Simmental Way.

 The Equinox Theatre Company is Bozeman's year-round, resident professional theater ensemble, as well as a premier provider of arts education programs.
 Their staple is unusual work: Inventive productions that run the gamut from plays by modern playwrights, to bawdy new takes on tried and true classics, to original work written and created by members of the company.